 - There is heat coming from the house below the roof

 - There is a thick layer of accumulated dry snow.

 Ice damming will not happen if only two out of three of those things occur.
 The conditions have to be just right.
-For example if the under-roof temp is above 30 °F and the outside air temp is below 22 °F and there is plenty of dry snow fall, you have a good chance of ice damming.
+For example if the under-roof temp is above 30 °F and the outside air temp is below 22 °F and there is plenty of dry snowfall, your roof has a good chance of creating an ice dam.

 The temperature in your attic should always be the same temperature as outside.
 If this isn’t the case there are usually only two reasons for that.
 The first is there is insufficient insulation and the second is usually due to poor ventilation.
 Proper ventilation is important in order to carry the escaping building heat somewhere else and helps to assure a cold roof surface.
 Keeping a cold surface will prevent that under layer of snow from melting in the first place and stop ice damming before it starts.